CERT-Polska/karton/docs/getting_started.rst

     host=localhost
     port=6379

-If everything was configured correctly, you should now be able to run the ``karton-system`` broker and get ``"Manager karton.system started"`` signaling that it was able to connect to Redis and MinIO correctly.
+If everything was configured correctly, you should now be able to run the ``karton-system`` broker and get ``"Manager karton.system started"`` signaling that it was able to connect to Redis and S3 correctly.

 Docker Compose development setup